 You remain in total control of your billing without having to even contact World Economics.

-If you cancel your monthly payments, your account will be disabled when your next payment is due.
-If you have paid annually, then you will not be automatically renewed on its anniversary.
+If you cancel your payments, your account will be disabled when your next payment is due.
+If you have paid for annual access, then you will not be automatically renewed on its anniversary.
 We cannot offer refunds on annual payments though.

 If you signed-up and do not have a PayPal account, simply contact us and we will cancel your payments for you.